Inks Lake State Park - March 2-6, 2020

 [Friday] This morning after breakfast, we said goodbye to our friends, who left before we did, then we left Inks Lake State Park via TX-29 east until it ended at TX-95.
 Then TX-95 to TX=71.
 Then TX-71 to US Alt-90 back home.

 Unfortunately, on the way back as we neared where TX-71 crosses IH-10, we saw our friend's RV on the side of the road.
-We stopped and talke to them and they said a wrecker was coming to tow them in.
-To summarize a long ordeal in one sentence, they ended up spending the night a short distance off the highway.
+We stopped and talked to them and they said a wrecker was coming to tow them in.
+To summarize a long ordeal in one sentence, they ended up spending the night a short distance off the highway and were picked up by family the next day.

 You never know what adventure awaits you when you go on an RV trip!!!